© Crown copyright 2018

 The ODR can facilitate access to a wide range of datasets and auxiliary services to support direct care, research, clinical audit, surveillance and service evaluation where there is a legitimate and legal basis to do so and the data is to be used for health-care purposes.
-This includes:

 Organisations wishing to work on projects that align with PHE’s overall objectives to improve and protect the nation’s health can also apply to fund or sponsor staff to work on our data within PHE.

 The ODR welcomes approaches from organisations who wish to propose similar arrangements to access data from the National Disease Registers.

 The NCRAS cancer registration data dictionary contains detailed information on the fields that an applicant can request from the ODR to support research, service evaluation or clinical audit on cancer patients, their care and treatment.
 It allows prospective applicants to explore what data items are available, select the items that they require and provide the ODR with justification as to why each data field is being requested for their specific project.
 The data dictionary is continually updated by the ODR to reflect updates in the availability of cancer registration data.